colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ~~~
 {: .bash}

-The data we'll be using is now extracted into the directory data-shell/north-pacific-gyre/2012-07-03
+The data we'll be using is now extracted into the directory
+`data-shell/north-pacific-gyre/2012-07-03`

 ~~~
 cd data-shell/north-pacific-gyre/2012-07-03/
 ~~~
 {: .bash}

-Nelle needs to run a program called `goostats` on each file to process it.
-During the Unix Shell lesson this data was processed in series by the following set of commands:
+Nelle needs to run a program called `goostats` on each file to process
+it.
+During the Unix Shell lesson these data were processed in series
+by the following set of commands:

 ~~~
 # Calculate stats for data files.
-for datafile in $(ls NENE*[AB].txt) do
+for datafile in NENE*[AB].txt
+do
     echo $datafile
     bash goostats $datafile stats-$datafile